Icon-Pack-Provider/IconCategorize/README.md

-# IconCategorize
-Use to provide selection info for Dead by Daylight: Icon Repo
+This repo is here to provide addition info to DBD: Icon Repo